Sweepstakes (film): Cast

-Production
+Preservation

+The film is preserved in the Library of Congress collection, in nitrate form.

 Critical response

 Mordaunt Hall of The New York Times gave a very non-committal review of this film, with neither much praise or criticism.
 While he gave no indication of what he thought about the quality of the film, he enjoyed the performances of James Gleason and Lew Cody, and he called Quillan's performance as Doyle "original".